node-red/node-red.github.io/docs/getting-started/running.md

 The key areas are

- 1. The Pallette on the left - Nodes can be dragged from here to the main canvas.
+ 1. The node palette - nodes can be dragged from here on to the main canvas.
- 2. The Canvas or workarea - this is where you compose your flows.
+ 2. The canvas or workarea - this is where you compose your flows.
- 3. The Information and Debug window - this can be accessed via the Option button top right, or by the shortcut ctrl-space.
+ 3. The sidebar, including information and debug tabs - this can be accessed via the Options button top right, or pressing Ctrl-Space.
- 4. The Deploy button - top right.
-This saves your flow and starts it running.
+ 4. The Deploy button - this saves your flow and starts it running.
+It turns red when there are undeployed changes.
- 5. The Options button - top right.
-This gives access to other functions such as import/export and the debug window.
+ 5. The Options menu - this gives access to other functions such as import/export and the sidebar.